Authentic Lessons for 21st Century Learning

 Display the character description for Darry using a projector or computer display and model finding examples of characterization in the text.
 Align these examples with components of STEAL.

 Display slide 17 and put students in small groups of 2 or 3.
 Give each group one character to examine (Johnny, Sodapop, Two Bit, and Dally).
 Pass out the accompanying Character Description attachments for each assigned character.
-Instruct them to find at least four examples of characterization for an assigned character from The Outsiders and identify which component of STEAL each one meets.
+Instruct them to find at least five examples of characterization for an assigned character from The Outsiders and identify which component of STEAL each one meets.

 Evaluate